 All IDs listed below must be current or issued within the last 5 years:

-If a signer does not have a state or government issued photo ID that is not expired, then he or she will need two people present who will swear to his or her identity in order to be certified.
+If a signer does not have a state or government issued photo ID that is not expired, then he or she will need two people as credible witnesses present who will swear to his or her identity in order to be certified.
 The oath of a certifying witness is satisfactory evidence for certification.
 Those two witnesses will have to have proper ID.
 Medicaid cards, social security cards, credit cards, work IDs are not valid forms of identification.

 Effective January 1, 2008 per the State of California, any acknowledgement or jurat may only be executed with proper identification.